 The intensity and frequency of attacks on international civil society organisations combined with a shared value to protect and help one another gave rise to the Solidarity Action Network.

-Through consultation at our Innovator’s Forum and interviews with ICSO staff members, we discovered a desire to actively support each in solidarity when an organisation from the community is under undue pressure.
+Through consultation at our Innovator’s Forum and interviews with ICSO staff members, we discovered a desire to actively support each other in solidarity when an organisation from the community is under undue pressure.

-If you want more information on this project or are interested in getting involved please contact Project Manager, Eva Gondorová.
+If you want more information on this project or are interested in getting involved, please contact Project Manager, Eva Gondorová.